MatSciRE/Material_Science_Relation_Extraction/README.md

             source_data_dir => should be the the folder created by user.
         Test model:
          "python3 ptrnet_decoder.py gpu_id random_seed source_data_dir target_data_dir test"
+        The word embeddings from the file "w2v.txt" should be taken as input.
         Please refer the following github page to understand more about how to train/test the model:- https://github.com/nusnlp/PtrNetDecoding4JERE